...

 All levels of education are represented in Australian educational system: primary, secondary, vocational, university level.
 Bachelor's degrees also allow foreign applicants to get short-term courses of study, for example, while working or traveling.

 The quality of professional education and the protection of international students are guaranteed by Australian law.
-Foreign students on a student visa can study only in educational institutions registered in the state Register - this guarantees compliance with high national and international standards.
+With a student visa, foreign students can enter institutions, which are listed in the state Register.
+So, there is not any doubt concerning compliance of education with high national and international standards.

-• The Great Barrier Reef.
-It is the most beautiful coral reef in the world.
+• The Great Barrier Reef, which is recognized as the most beautiful coral reef in the world.
 This is a real ecosystem with unique flora and fauna.
-It consists of 3,000 coral reefs and occupies more than 300 sq.km of area along the Australian coast of Queensland.
+It includes 3,000 coral reefs, occupying more than 300 sq.km of area along the Australian coast of Queensland.

 • Cape Byron.
 It is the easternmost point of the continent and is considered one of the most beautiful places in all of Australia.
 The real business card of the cape is a snow—white lighthouse built in 1901.
 From the lighthouse you can observe the life of dolphins, whales and sharks that often visit these places.